 When knee pain keeps you from doing the activities you love, it puts a damper on your life.
 The team at Metro Denver Pain Management addresses your knee pain and finds a solution that works.
-With convenient locations in Greenwood Village, Parker, and Thornton, Colorado, and these highly-trained and board-certified professionals, you can finally get back to what you’ve been missing, whether it’s playing with the grandchildren or the Mile High City’s latest 5K.
+With convenient locations in Greenwood Village and Parker, Colorado, and these highly-trained and board-certified professionals, you can finally get back to what you’ve been missing, whether it’s playing with the grandchildren or the Mile High City’s latest 5K.
 If you’re ready to end your knee pain, call Metro Denver Pain Management today.
 You can even book your appointment online.

 Multiple issues and conditions can cause knee pain.
 In many cases, injuries, repetitive movements, and arthritis are the underlying causes of knee pain.